In this article, Data handling using Pandas-I you will learn about the Python Pandas data structure series.

 - DataFrame

-To work with pandas import the pandas library and create one object like this:
+To work with pandas import the pandas library and create one object using one of these statements:

 import pandas as pd